 Military medicine is a unique field.
 From ensuring the health of troops to dealing with violent injuries, medical teams work to keep soldiers fighting fit.

-One of the aims of military medicine is to keep soldiers fit for action.
-It starts with the health for new recruits, but keeping troops fighting fit also means preventing and controlling diseases that can devastate an army as effectively as any weapon.
+One of the aims of military medicine is to keep soldiers ready for action.
+It starts with the health of new recruits, but keeping troops fighting fit also means preventing and controlling diseases that can devastate an army as effectively as any weapon.

 Once the fighting begins, the medical service aims to treat and return troops to active service as quickly as possible.
-The military has had to develop fast, efficient systems for both treating the wounded at the front line and transporting the seriously wounded to hospitals away from the fighting.
+The military has had to develop fast, efficient systems for both treating the injured at the front line and transporting the seriously wounded to hospitals away from the fighting.

 four stories about war and medicine

 Military medicine has come a long way since the days when injured soldiers were left on the battlefield, waiting for help that came only once the fighting had stopped.

 For centuries, military medicine has had to use the latest advances in medicine and science to treat injuries inflicted by ever more destructive weapons.

 Sickness in the ranks

 Sickness killed more troops than the enemy in most wars until the 20th century.
 And each theatre of war brought its own challenges.

 medicine in the aftermath of war